uibk-uncover/KnowYourLibrary/README.md

 pip install -r requirements.txt
 ```

 > :exclamation: Note that installation takes a few minutes.
-This is because libjpeg versions (package [jpeglib](https://pypi.org/project/jpeglib/)) are distributed as source code and compiled for the target platform on the endpoint.
+This is because the libjpeg versions (part of package [jpeglib](https://pypi.org/project/jpeglib/)) are source distributions and only compiled on your computer.

 ## Usage